vLeeH/vLeeH/README.md

 # vLeeH 👨‍💻
-I'm 14 years old programmer, working primarily with _Python_ and learning new technologies.
+I'm 14 years old programmer, working primarily with _Python_.

+Check out some of my projects below and be sure to hit me up on Discord.

 Discord - `Lee.#1001` <br>
 Mail - <a href="">vitorlee.tech@gmail.com</a>